clearillusion/swam-memory-issue/README.md

 - `"Repeat"` - Repeat the query & grouping x number of times
 - `"Result"` - Indicator to show if the above process is done

-The query can either be executed using either Public SWAM API or P2 Customized API.
-As it goes, using some profiler tool, e.g Instruments to inspect the memory usage.
+The query can either be executed using either "Public SWAM API" or "P2 Customized API".
+While executing, using some profiler tool, e.g Instruments to inspect the memory usage.
 It keeps climbing up even with some GC happens occasionally.
 Recommend to run it on a physical device as it's more restrictive.

-Button 'Some UI Work' is to show the grids/charts making use of the grouping result.(In progress...)

-Button 'Logout' is to break the app server session used for sync & promopt login.
+Button "Logout" is to break the app server session used for sync & promopt login.

 ## Additional
 P2 customized proxy & transaction management: